Apprenticeship, graduate and work experience opportunities

 Orbit has been delivering graduate placements throughout the organisation for a number of years.
-We work closely with the Centre for Partnership in delivering its Graduate Employee Mentoring (GEM) Programme, providing all graduates with the opportunity to study for a Chartered Institute of Housing (CIH) level 4 certificate in housing, in conjunction with a one year work placement at Orbit.
+One of our approaches involves working alongside the Centre for Partnership in delivering their Graduate Employee Mentoring (GEM) Programme, which provides all graduates with the opportunity to study for a Chartered Institute of Housing (CIH) Level 4 Certificate in Housing, in conjunction with a one year work placement at Orbit.

 For more information on the GEM Programme, click here.

 Orbit's apprenticeship opportunities are open to everyone age 16 or over.

 Apprenticeships are an excellent way to gain the skills, experience and qualifications you need to secure the job you want, while getting paid.
 Orbit currently has apprentices based within the following areas across the organisation:

 - Property Maintenance

 Orbit also works closely with external partners to develop further apprenticeship opportunities and work placements.
 Our partners include Willmott Dixon, Mitie and Miller Homes to name a few.